 If your digging holes make them 3x3x3 at least, giving the hungry root system plenty of amended soil.
 If you are using a grow pot or grow bag, make sure it will hold the plant you dream of growing.
 You want big results?
 You have to do big work.

 2. USE NATURAL FERTILIZER

 Amend your soil with a mixture of bone meal, blood meal, triple phosphate, perlite, vermiculite and soil moist.
 This blend has proven to be be exceptional for drainage, holding moisture and feeding plants.
 Upon first sign of flowering bone meal should be replaced with Bat Guano.
-Re-fertilize plants every two weeks by adding nutrients to the top soil before watering.
+Re-fertilize plants every two weeks (or so) by adding nutrients to the top soil before watering.

 3. START WITH STRONG CLONES

 You can’t waste time with seeds.
 You need strong established clones to grow a 1 pound plant, especially in shorter grow climates.
 Start with clones that have at least 3 branches, 4 or 5 branches are good.
 I prefer clones from the lowest level of the mother plant.
 These have the youngest hormones and seem to root easier, allowing it to begin vegging faster.

 From pests, animals and disease.
 Your first line of defense should be some kind of chicken wire fence around each plant.
 Deer, rabbits and many other critters love to eat young marijuana plants.
 Not to mention other animals like skunks and dogs love the blood meal in your soil, if you don’t have fencing be prepared to see your plants dug up for the nutritious soil they live in.
 Use a good slugg repellent like Slugg-o, especially if your growing in a wet area.
 Use mice and rat deterrent on the stalks of your plants, they love to chew on them.